Affordable Housing Permit Revoked by Massachusetts Appeals Court

 The Board, in granting the Comprehensive Permit, approved of the project being serviced by a private, on-site sewage disposal system located in the WRPD.
 This was made possible by the grant of waivers by the Board from local regulations governing sewage disposal in the WRPD.
 Stow’s regulations, which are more stringent than those of the Massachusetts Department of Environmental Protection’s (DEP), prohibit uses generating “on-site sewage disposal exceeding 110 gallons per day per 10,000 square feet of lot area.”

 On appeal from the Board’s decision, the Trial Court found that the proposed project will generate, on a daily basis, six times the level of sewage and other wastewater allowed in the WRPD under the local regulation.
-On the strength of plaintiff’s evidence, the Trial Court also found it “more likely than not” that the project will cause excessive nitrogen levels at the neighboring drinking water wells.
+On the strength of the plaintiff’s evidence, the Trial Court also found it “more likely than not” that the project will cause excessive nitrogen levels at the neighboring drinking water wells.
 Nonetheless, the Trial Court concluded, the Comprehensive Permit was properly granted since the sewage disposal system will meet all applicable State regulations, which do not, in these circumstances, require proof that adjacent wells will not have elevated nitrogen levels as a result.

 Noncompliance with State Regulation Dooms Waiver of Local Regulation